contensis/contensis.github.io/docs-src/content-types/field-editors/field-settings.md

 ## Name
 The *Name* property describes the field content.
 The name entered here will be displayed to an author when creating an entry.
 It's used to identify the chunk of content.

-The name entered is also used to generate the field ID.
+This name is also used to generate the field ID.

 > The name field is limited to 50 alphanumeric characters, symbols are supported.